MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-skill-based-routing.md

 ## Set up intelligent skill finder model

-To configure machine learning-based skill classification rulesets, you can configure intelligent skill finder models that will be used for predicting skills.
+To configure machine learning-based skill classification rulesets, you can configure intelligent skill finder models that can be used for predicting skills.

 You can create and train machine-learning models that use AI to determine the necessary skills for new work items.
 You can create and train the model by using the data in Microsoft Dataverse.
 However, if you're trying to set up the model in a new organization or if skill-based routing wasn't in use, you might not have the needed skill data.
 In such conditions, you can use data from another application by using the **Import from Excel** option in the skill finder model.